-This bill amends New Jersey law to include Jewish individuals in the definitions of "minority," "minority group member," and "minority business enterprise."
+This bill amends New Jersey law to formally include Jewish individuals within the definitions of "minority," "minority group member," and "minority business enterprise."
 It introduces a new definition of "Jewish" as a person whose traditional religion is Judaism or who traces their origins through the ancient Hebrew people of Israel to Abraham.
-This insertion occurs in two sections of the law: Section 2 of P.L.1985, c.539 (C.5:12-185) and Section 1 of P.L.1985, c.490 (C.18A:18A-51).
-Additionally, the bill removes the word "or" from the definitions of minority groups, streamlining the language and enhancing clarity.
+This insertion occurs in two sections of existing law, specifically Section 2 of P.L.1985, c.539 (C.5:12-185) and Section 1 of P.L.1985, c.490 (C.18A:18A-51).
+Additionally, the bill removes the word "or" from the definitions of minority categories, thereby creating a more inclusive framework that does not exclude any groups.

 Statutes affected: